lukasz1992/asuswrt-xiaomi/README.md

 ## Important note
 - I do not take responsibility for any damages - you do everything on your own risk
-- I will not help with issues unless I already know the solution